 Centralized Deployment Compatibility Checker

-Using the Centralized Deployment Compatibility Checker, you can verify whether the users on your tenant are set up to use Centralized Deployment for Word, Excel and PowerPoint.
+Using the Centralized Deployment Compatibility Checker, you can verify whether the users on your tenant are set up to use Centralized Deployment for Word, Excel, and PowerPoint.
 The Compatibility Checker is not required for Outlook support.
-Download the compatibility checker.
+Download and install the compatibility checker.